 You must admit the truth about yourself, that you are a sinner, and repent of your sin.
 And you must admit the truth about Jesus, that He alone can save you, through His atoning life, death, and resurrection.
 What you must do, God will enable you to do if you will call out to Him.
 Will you do so right now?
-Will you choose today to come to Jesus as a child?
+Will you choose today to follow Jesus?